guido57/LoRa_APRS_Tracker_portal/readme.md

 </li>
 </ul>

-### Please note that small original GPS antenna with a most performing one.
+### Please note that I changed the small original GPS antenna with a most performing one.

 <table>
   <tr>